ResearchKit/ResearchKit/docs/ActiveTasks/ActiveTasks-template.markdown

 ##Predefined Active Tasks

-The ResearchKit™ framework includes a number of predefined tasks, which fall into six categories: motor activities, fitness, cognition, voice, audio, and hole peg.
+The ResearchKit™ framework includes a number of predefined tasks, which fall into six categories: motor activities, fitness, cognition, voice, audio, and hand dexterity.
 The table below summarizes each task and describes the data it generates.

 <table>
 <caption>Active Tasks in ResearchKit</caption>